jojokarlin/Git_DRI_Jan_2017/6_forkPull.md

 A **clone** is a local copy of a repository.
 We might think of **forking** as a way of cloning on Github, and **cloning** as a way of copying in git.
 Some users like to clone their repo after they've forked it; this means they can edit their local copy without having to be online, and then push changes once they're online again.

+## Forking Practice

+Partner up, and fork a file from your friend's repo on GitHub.
+Make a clone, and see if you can use the command line to open a file in the repo, make an edit, and send it back.

+Also, see if you can use the GUI on GitHub (just the buttons on the web page) to do the same thing.
+There should be a little edit button near the top of each repo.

+Remember, what you don't know can be Googled or looked up on Stack Overflow!

+### Commands to help

 `git clone [URL of your GitHub repo]`

 This clones a remote repo to your local Git so you can begin to edit.
 Many folks do this after forking the repo in GitHub's GUI (graphical user interface).